vendramin/vendramin.github.io/bachelor_topics.md

 Given a normal subgroup $N$ of $G$, can we reconstruct the structure of $G$ from that of $N$ and $G/N$?
 In general, no. However, there is a crucial case where this problem has a beautiful solution: If the orders of $N$ and $G/N$ are coprime, then $G$ is a semidirect product of $N$ and $G/N$.
 This is the celebrated Schur—Zassenhaus theorem.
 The proof is also enjoyable.
 It reduces the problem to the case where $N$ is abelian; in that case, one uses some basic group cohomology!

 ##### References:
-* Isaacs, I. Martin.
+* Isaacs, Martin.
 Finite group theory.
 Graduate Studies in Mathematics, 92.
 American Mathematical Society, Providence, RI, 2008. xii+350 pp. ISBN: 978-0-8218-4344-4.

 ### Dedekind-finite rings